Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 How does Cloud Native differ from classic architecture?

-Classic architecture is a monolith: one application tied to a shared database.
-In Cloud Native, each business function is separated into its own microservice.
+Classic architecture is a monolith: a single application tied to a shared database.
+In Cloud Native, each business function is split into a separate microservice.
 This enables independent updates, scaling, and a higher level of fault tolerance.

 Is Kubernetes mandatory for Cloud Native?